IB mission statement

 Primary school Programme

 The school curriculum is organized around several broad learning outcomes found in the «IB Learner Profile», which reflect closely our core values and beliefs.
-We believe in a holistic education, with
+We believe in a holistic education, with inter-cultural awareness and communication at the forefront.

 The aim of all IB programmes is to develop internationally minded people who, recognizing their common humanity and sharing guardianship of the planet, help to create a better and more peaceful world.